m1k1o/neko/README.md

   (by @ccallahan, [source](https://github.com/nurdism/neko/pull/125/commits/eb4ceda75423b0d960c8aea0240acf6d7a10fef4))
 </details>

-### Want to customize and install own addons, set custom bookmarks?
+### Want to customize and install own add-ons, set custom bookmarks?
-- You would need to modify existing policy file and mount it to your container.
+- You would need to modify the existing policy file and mount it to your container.
 - For Firefox, copy [this](https://github.com/m1k1o/neko/blob/dev/.m1k1o/firefox/policies.json) file, modify and mount it as: ` -v '${PWD}/policies.json:/usr/share/firefox-esr/distribution/policies.json'`
 - For Chromium, copy [this](https://github.com/m1k1o/neko/blob/dev/.m1k1o/chromium/policies.json) file, modify and mount it as: ` -v '${PWD}/policies.json:/etc/chromium/policies/managed/policies.json'`

-### Want to use VPN for your neko browsing?
+### Want to use VPN for your n.eko browsing?
 - Check this out: https://github.com/m1k1o/neko-vpn

 ### Want to have multiple rooms on demand?